qiqihyper/pycontact/README.md

-This is a small contact program written by Pytho.
+This is a small contact program written by Python.